-ANTH 290 Topics in Anthropology

-ANTH 390,490 Advanced Topics in Anthropology
+ANTH 290Topics in

+Anthiopology l -4 units

+ANTH 390,490AdvancedTopics

+in Anthiopology l -4 units

-ANTH 298, 398, 498 Special Study I-4 units
+ANTH 298, 398, 498 Special Stu dyl -4 units

-ANTH 299, 399, 499 Independent Study I-4 units
+ANTH 299, 399, 499 Independen I-4 units Study

-Anthropology and Sociology
+Anthiopology and Sociology

-ANSO 385 Race and Ethnicity 3 units

-This course examines anthropological and sociological perspectives on race and ethnicity.
+ANSO 385 Race and Ethnicity 3 units This course examines anthropological and sociological perspectives on race and ethnicity.
 Drawing on studies from many different parts of the world, the course explores the nature of ethnic identity, the cultural construction and social meaning of race, the dynamics of race relations and ethnic stratification, and current theories of ethnic conflict and minority rights.
 The aim of this course is to develop the theoretical tools for comparing the politics of identity and cultural and racial difference cross-culturally and to be able to think critically about our own common sense understandings of race and ethnic relations.
 Prerequisite: ANTH 100 or SOC 100.
 Same as: INTS 385

-ANSO 290 Topics in Anthropology and Sociology I-4 units
+ANSO 290 Topics in Anthiopology and Sociology I-4 units

-ANSO 390,490 Advanced Topics in Anthropology and Sociology I-4 units

-ANSO 298, 398, 498 Special Study
+ANSO 390,490 Advanced Topics in Anthiopology and Sociology l 4 units ANSO 298, 398, 498 Special Study I-4 units

-ANSO 299, 399, 499 Independent Study I-4 units
+ANSO 299, 399, 499 Independen Study I-4 units